mist64/cbmbus_doc/6 JiffyDOS.md

 ## JiffyDOS LOAD

-* send and receive protocols support one byte at a time
-	* as many TALK/UNTALK sequences as necessary

-* dedicated "LOAD" protocol does away with the two-way-handshake, makes it one-way, and adds a device-to-host "escape" flag to switch to a different phase of the protocol
-* only works on *files*
+The JiffyDOS "LOAD" protocol optimizes for the most common use case on layer 4 of disk drives, Commodore DOS: loading a complete "PRG" file into the host's memory.

+PRG files are finite byte streams that start with a two-byte (little endian) "load address", that is, target address in the host's address space.
+There is a dedicated KERNAL call (`LOAD` at $FFD5) on Commodore computers, and all versions of Commodore BASIC expose it through the `LOAD` statement:

+	LOAD"PROGRAM",8,1

+The LOAD protocol is used under the following conditions:

+1. The file has been opened on channel 0.
+2. The TALK command is issued on channel 1.

+And there are several restrictions:

+* The LOAD protocol cannot be used to transmit anything other than regular files: Buffer channels and the command/status channel have to use the JiffyDOS receive protocol instead.
+The same is true for directory listing: They are opened like files, but they are not supported by the LOAD protocol.
+* The LOAD protocol requires the complete file to be loaded in one go, there can be no UNTALK/TALK commands to stop and resume transmission.
+* The byte stream that is transmitted through channel 1 skips the first two bytes of the file: The host's implementation is expected to fetch the PRG load address though channel 0 before.

+The difference between the JiffyDOS receive and LOAD protocols is that the LOAD protocol does not have a handshake to wait for the device to be ready to send.
+Instead, the device can set an "escape" flag at a certain point in the protocol that makes both devices move to a different section of the protocol.

-* 1: inter-block
+* 1: escape mode
-* 2: block transmission
+* 2: byte send
 	* one-way handshake
 		* device is assumed to always be ready as long as there is data immediately available
 		* i.e. within a block
 	* device can signal end of block

-* Timing: device holds timed values for at least for a total of 3 µs around the key time.

-	(1541: 7-14 -> 17-24; 14-17 = 15.5 +/ 1.5 VS 15)
-	(1541: 17-24 -> 28-35; 24-28 = 26 +- 2 VS 25)
-	(1541: 28-35 -> 38-45; 35-38 = 36.5 +- 1.5 VS 36)
-	(1541: 38-45 -> X; 45- VS 47)
+*

-### Inter-Block
+### Escape Mode

-This is the "inter-block" phase of the protocol, where the device tells the controller whether more data is about to be transmitted, or whether this is the end of the stream or an error has occured.
+This is the "escape mode" phase of the protocol, where the device tells the controller whether more data is about to be transmitted, or whether this is the end of the stream or an error has occured.
 This part is purely-timing based: The device sends flags to the controller with a certain timing, and does not wait for the controller to be ready or to ACK anything.

 ![](docs/cbmbus/jiffydos-load-inter-block.png =601x167)